ChrisF999/Apama-Dashboard/README.md

 ```
 vxmqhzd97p3k        apamaProm_grafana      replicated          1/1                 grafana:latest-with-plugins              *:30152->3000/tcp
 ```
-So in this exsaple the port is 30152.
+So in this example the port is 30152.
-From there connect to your docker hoast with the port that you have got via either of the two methords.
+From there connect to your docker host with the port that you have got via either of the two methords.
-Then log in with the default GGrafana login details, User admin, password admin.  -> default Grafana login details:
+Then log in with the default Grafana login details, User admin, password admin.
+Default Grafana login details:
 * User: `admin`
 * Password: `admin`